t: 0116 241 8331 e: email@example.com

 A 3-day course.

-Clear in that you can have it constantly in mind, even in difficult 'spur of the moment' situations; robust in that it stands up in the whole range of situations that worklife throws at you; and effective meaning simply that it works in real life, not just in a book.
+Clear in that you can have it constantly in mind, even in difficult 'spur of the moment' situations; resilient in that it stands up in the whole range of situations that worklife throws at you; and effective meaning simply that it works in real life, not just in a book.
 Managing Difficult Colleagues - and yourself™ provides all of that, and takes it a stage further by including you in the mix.
 The rationale for this is that people – you included – perform well some days and not so well on other days.
-For that reason we have to have a philosophy that is 'robust' but we also have to have you performing as well as you can do … consistently.
+For that reason we have to have a philosophy that is 'resilient' but we also have to have you performing as well as you can do … consistently.

 A 3-day course.
 (2-day version also available.)